uom-resquant/modelling_book/docs/08_logistic_regression.md

 In criminology, very often, you will be interested in binary outcomes---e.g., we might want to investigate why some people have been stopped by the police whereas others have not; or why some people have been victimised while others have not; or why some people engage in criminal conduct while others do not, etc.---and want to use a number of independent variables to study these outcomes.
 It is, then, helpful to understand how to use these models.
 Logistic regression is part of a broader family of models called **generalised linear models**---it's essentially a technical expansion of linear regression models for dependent variables that are not numerical and do not follow a normal distribution.
 You should read the Wikipedia entry for this concept [here](https://en.wikipedia.org/wiki/Generalized_linear_model).

 With logistic regression, we model the probability of belonging to one of the levels in the binary outcome.
 For any combination of values for our independent variables, the model estimates the probability of presenting the outcome of interest.
-The mathematics behind this estimation is beyond the scope of our course unit; it suffices to say that, while linear regression coefficients are estimated using *ordinary least squares* (see Chapter 6), logistic regression coefficients are estimated using **maximum likelihood**---one of the most important estimators in statistics.
+The mathematics behind this estimation is beyond the scope of our course unit; it suffices to say that while linear regression coefficients are estimated using *ordinary least squares* (see Chapter 6), logistic regression coefficients are estimated using **maximum likelihood**---one of the most important estimators in statistics.

 In logistic regression, we also start with a model in which variables of interest (e.g., $Y, X_1, X_2, ...$) are related to each other based on parameters that we need to estimate (e.g., $\alpha, \beta_1, \beta_2, ...$).
 Remember what the linear model looks like:

 $$
 Y = \alpha + \beta_1 \cdot X_1 + \beta_2 \cdot X_2 + ... + \beta_n\cdot X_n
 $$
 With logistic regression, we want to estimate a similar model.
 The right-hand side will remain unchanged: a combination of independent variables influencing the outcome based on estimated $\beta$ coefficients.
 However, the left-hand side of the equation does not work anymore.
 Because the dependent variable is now binary, the left-hand side of this linear model is no longer appropriate.
 If $Y$ is binary, that means that it can only have two values---e.g., 0 or 1.
-To avoid confusion and ensure that we know that this is a binary variable, let's call $p$ when $y=1$ and $1-p$ when $y=0$.
+To avoid confusion and ensure that we know that this is a binary variable, let's call it $p$ when $y=1$ and $1-p$ when $y=0$.
 If we were to simply estimate a linear model with a binary dependent variable, then this linear equation could end up yielding all sorts of values of $Y$---values that are not 0 or 1.^[If values were between 0 and 1, that wouldn't be so problematic.
 Scores between 0 and 1 would simply be treated as estimated probabilities, which is what the linear probability model does.
-The problem is that the model can also yield scores greater than 1 and lower 0, which are no longer interpretable as probabilities.]
+The problem is that the model can also yield scores greater than 1 and lower than 0, which are no longer interpretable as probabilities.]

-The logistic regression model solves this issue but modelling the *odds* of an event occurring.
+The logistic regression model solves this issue by modelling the *odds* of an event occurring.
 Unlike linear models, which directly model the dependent variable, logistic regression focuses on the ratio $\frac{p}{1-p}$, known as **odds**.
 If you are familiar with betting, you may already know a thing or two about odds.
 Odds represent how much more likely an event is to happen than not to happen.

 Let's go back to our example: marijuana-possession arrestees in Toronto.
 We know, from above, that most arrestees are released with a summons.
 Let's remember the numbers: